ricardoquesada/bluepad32/docs/getting_help.md

     `ctl->setRumble(0xc0, 0xc0);`.

     It works with a Nintendo Switch controller, but it doesn't work with a DualShock 4 controller.

-    This is the output [attach console output].
+    - This is the output [attach console output or post it in gist.github.com]
+    - The complete sketch is here: [attach sketch or post it in gist.github.com]

     What could be the issue ?

+*(link to this page: <http://bit.ly/bluepad32-help>)*